GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 gcloud iot devices delete log-tester --registry $REGISTRY_ID --region $CLOUD_REGION
 ```

 All of the resource in this tutorial cost nothing at rest, or scale to zero.
-You can delete Cloud Functions, Device Registry, and PubSub topics from the console.
+You can delete [Cloud Functions](https://console.cloud.google.com/functions/list), [Device Registry] (https://console.cloud.google.com/iot/registries/), and [PubSub topics](https://console.cloud.google.com/cloudpubsub/topicList) from the console.